 In interpreting these Terms:

 “Associates” means a subsidiary, holding company, associated company, related company or any director, officer, employee, agent, contractor, successor or assignee;

 “Business Day” means any day not being a Saturday or Sunday or statutory holiday in Auckland, New Zealand;

 “Damages” means all liabilities, expenses, losses, damages and costs (including legal costs on a full indemnity basis) whether incurred by or awarded against a party) including those associated with any third party claim, and whether arising under contract, tort (including negligence) or otherwise;

 “GST” means Goods and Services Tax payable in accordance with the Goods and Services Tax Act 1986;

-"Intellectual Property" includes (whether in visible, electronic or any other form) all brands, contracts, goodwill, logos, formulae, techniques, know-how, specifications, designs, drawings, copyright, manufacturing processes, patents and trademarks (If any) whether registered or not, software (in source and object code), business strategies, confidential business information including market and marketing strategies, business contracts and intellectual property relating to the business of, or goods or services of Company.
+“Intellectual Property” includes (whether in visible, electronic or any other form) all brands, contracts, goodwill, logos, formulae, techniques, know-how, specifications, designs, drawings, copyright, manufacturing processes, patents and trademarks (If any) whether registered or not, software (in source and object code), business strategies, confidential business information including market and marketing strategies, business contracts and intellectual property relating to the business of, or goods or services of the Company